adr/adr-manager/docs/evaluation/README.md

 ### Data Analysis

-Quantitative results will be aggregated to give an overview of the impression of the participants.
+Quantitative results, obtained from the final verdict, will be aggregated to give an overview of the participants' impression.

 Free-text feedback will be summarised with respect to these categories: